Sport Shaman LogoSport Shaman

 Feb 20, 2009

 I am very pleased to find myself mentioned in the tasteful Lattimer Gallery blog.
 My sincere thank you.
-Link: Gold Medal Winning 'Turtle and T-Bird' Helmet.
+Gold Medal Winning 'Turtle and T-Bird' Helmet.

 February 17 2009